redolution/gekkoboot/README.md

 ### Qoob

-> [!WARNING]
-> Qoob SX support is considered broken.
-> It works fairly differently from all the other modchips,
-> and I don't have one to test with.
-> ~~If you'd like to donate one for development purposes,
-> open an issue and we can work something out.\
-> Otherwise, consider switching to PicoBoot.~~\
-> webhdx has generously provided one, so this is getting fixed sooner or later.
->
-> Qoob Pro works great and is what I use in my main GameCube.

 Qoob Pro only: use the Qoob USB flash utility to install `iplboot_qoob_pro.gcb` as a BIOS like you normally would.